matganine/testPT4/README.md

 With this project we show how to use our extension of the Ravis library.

 ## Overview
-This is an example code showing how to use our extension of the RaVis (Relational Analysis Components) library in order to layout nodes and trees.
+This is an example showing how to use our extension of the RaVis (Relational Analysis Components) library in order to layout nodes and trees.

 ## Requirements